statelyai/xstate/docs/guides/typescript.md

 ## Typestates <Badge text="4.7+" />

 Typestates are a concept that narrow down the shape of the overall state `context` based on the state `value`.
-This can be helpful in preventing impossible states and narrowing down what the `context` should be in a given state, without having to write excessive assertions.
+This can be helpful in preventing impossible states and narrowing down what the `context` should be in a given state without having to write excessive assertions.

 A `Typestate` is an interface consisting of two properties: